Hujanen91/sourdoughcircle_api/README.md

 - Manually "Deploy Main Branch".
 - Upon successful deployment, retrieve the link for the mock terminal.
 - The live app can be found [here](https://sourdoughcircle-api-382dc0f20c45.herokuapp.com/).

+## Forking
+Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

+- Navigate to the GitHub Repository you want to fork.

+- On the top right of the page under the header, click the fork button.

+- This will create a duplicate of the full project in your GitHub Repository.

 ## Languages & Technologies
 - Django REST Framework (Python Framework - API)